adityapatel-sudo/adityapatel-sudo/README.md

 - 👋 Hi, I’m @adityapatel-sudo.
-- 👀 I’m interested in algorithms and software development!
+- 👀 I’m interested in software development and machine intelligence!
 - 🌱 I’m currently studying CS at Purdue.
 - 📫 How to reach me
   - adityapatel1204@gmail.com